Trout's slam, 7 RBIs carry Angels over Jays

-Mike Trout hit two home runs -- including his sixth career grand slam -- and had seven RBIs as the visiting Los Angeles Angels defeated the Toronto Blue Jays 11-6 Wednesday night.
+Mike Trout hit two home runs -- including his sixth career grand slam -- and drove in a career-high seven as the visiting Los Angeles Angels defeated the Toronto Blue Jays 11-6 Wednesday night.

 Trout added an RBI single in the ninth.